philipwalton/solved-by-flexbox/demos/holy-grail.md

 title: Holy Grail Layout
 ---

-<h1>Holy Grail Layout</h1>
+# Holy Grail Layout

-<p>The <a href="http://en.wikipedia.org/wiki/Holy_Grail_(web_design)">Holy Grail Layout</a> is a classic CSS problem with various solutions presented over time.
-If you're unfamiliar with the history of the Holy Grail layout, this <a href="http://alistapart.com/article/holygrail">A List Apart article</a> offers a pretty good summary and links to a few of the more well-known solutions.</p>
+The [Holy Grail Layout](http://en.wikipedia.org/wiki/Holy_Grail_(web_design)) is a classic CSS problem with various solutions presented over time.
+If you're unfamiliar with the history of the Holy Grail layout, this [A List Apart article](http://alistapart.com/article/holygrail) offers a pretty good summary and links to a few of the more well-known solutions.

-<p>At its core, the Holy Grail Layout is a page with a header, footer, and three columns.
-The center column contains the main content, and the left and right columns contain supplemental content like ads or navigation.</p>
+At its core, the Holy Grail Layout is a page with a header, footer, and three columns.
+The center column contains the main content, and the left and right columns contain supplemental content like ads or navigation.

-<p>Most CSS solutions to this problem aim to meet a few goals:</p>
+Most CSS solutions to this problem aim to meet a few goals:

 <ul class="List">
   <li>They should have a fluid center with fixed-width sidebars.</li>